whilei/go-ethereum-wiki/Command-Line-Options.md

   --natspec Enable NatSpec confirmation notice

 MISCELLANEOUS OPTIONS:
-  --solc value        Solidity compiler command to be used (default: "solc") --doc-root, --docroot "/Users/ia" Document Root for HTTPClient file scheme --oppose-dao-fork     Use classic blockchain (always set, flag is unused and exists for compatibility only) --help, -h        show help
+  --solc value              Solidity compiler command to be used (default: "solc") --doc-root, --docroot "/Users/ia"       Document Root for HTTPClient file scheme --log-dir, --logdir "/Users/ia/Library/EthereumClassic/logs"  Directory in which to write log files --oppose-dao-fork           Use classic blockchain (always set, flag is unused and exists for compatibility only) --help, -h              show help

 ```

 Note that the default for datadir is platform-specific.
 See [backup & restore](https://github.com/ethereumproject/go-ethereum/wiki/Backup-&-restore) for more information.